-The majority of people own a pair of sunglasses but not all of them are suitable for driving.
-For example, you may own a very expensive pair of Ray-Bans that look great but they may not let enough lights to enter the eyes or the lens color may not be suitable for viewing road objects.
+Most people own a pair of sunglasses but not all of them are suitable for driving.
+For example, you may own an expensive pair of Ray-Bans that look great but they don’t let enough light to enter the eyes or the lens color may not be suitable for viewing road objects.

-When driving, it is crucial that you have clear visibility with no glare as it can cause a serious accident on the road.
+When driving, it’s crucial that you have clear visibility with no glare as it can cause a serious accident on the road.
 Even in low light conditions, there are anti glare night driving sunglasses available that ensure you have the best visibility of the road.

 Sunglasses Frame Design

-The frame of any sunglasses is the main design and there is a wide variety to choose from. including oversized frames to frames that allow for large lenses with thin arms.
+The frame is the main design feature and there is a wide variety to choose from.
+These include oversized frames to frames that allow for large lenses with thin arms.

 Tint and Color of the Lens